muditaz/movies-tv-series-app/README.md

 - Getting cast and crew details from API.
 - Trailer functionality on details banner component.
+- Avoiding unnecessary API calls and placing API calls in right places to make sure loading is not slow.
+- Cast component in details page completed.
-- Avoiding unnecessary API calls and placing API calls in right places to make sure loading is not slow. tmdb api failure page, clicking on search button should also submit, index.scss, decision on Lazy Images, change Logo
+- VideosSection component in details page completed. tmdb api failure page, clicking on search button should also submit, index.scss, decision on Lazy Images, change Logo, Refactoring